MicrosoftDocs/Devices-docs/surface-hub/provisioning-packages-for-surface-hub.md

 > [!div class="mx-imgBorder"]
 > ![Use the Surface Hub provisioning wizard](images/sh-prov-start.png)

-Use the Surface Hub provisioning wizard to create a package with common settings.
-Switch to the advanced editor to configure CSP add other settings.

 1. Open Windows Configuration Designer and select **Provision Surface Hub devices**.
 2. Name your project and click **Next**.